 All the red supplementary script books provided to candidates must be fastened with a treasury tag, collected in, checked in at the sub-office and returned to the schools.

 For Special Circumstances venues:

-At the end of the examination, mark on the envelope how many script books a candidate used including any supplementary script book issued to the candidate during the examination.
+At the end of the examination, mark on the envelope how many script books a candidate used including the red supplementary script book.

 It is very important that this procedure is carried out accurately.